-Your PhD Program and the Centre for Health Economics and Policy Analysis (CHEPA) share the same space in the Communications Research Laboratory (CRL), mostly the 2nd floor, but also some of the basement.
+Your PhD Program and the Centre for Health Economics and Policy Analysis (CHEPA) share the same space in the Communications Research Laboratory (CRL).
 This is not by chance: CHEPA and the Health Policy PhD have much in common and support each other in many ways.
 CHEPA is an interdisciplinary Centre that fosters excellence in acquiring, producing and communicating relevant knowledge in the fields of health economics and heath policy analysis.
 Please visit our faculty and research pages on our website (www.chepa.org).
-You will interact with CHEPA faculty in class (as many of them teach in the PhD), and at seminars and Polinomics, and we, at CHEPA welcome these interactions with students and value the diversity of the student body.
+You will interact with CHEPA faculty in class (as many of them teach in the PhD program), and at seminars, and we, at CHEPA welcome these interactions with students and value the diversity of the student body.